How to Become a Flight Paramedic: The Complete Career Track

 The Armitron Sport Women’s Chronograph features a 35mm resin case with a metallic silver-tone bezel.
 The LCD display shows day, date, time, and seconds simultaneously.
 Alarm, chronograph with lap time, dual time zone, and multi-timezone tracking make it a solid field watch.

 Water-resistant to 330 feet (100M).
 Easy-to-read display with colorful accents for low-light conditions.
+For a detailed breakdown of its digital screen features and budget value, check out our Armitron Sport Women’s Digital Chronograph Review.

 Pros